Roddy-dev/FrontEndMentor-Multistep-form-React/README.md

 ## My process

 I initially read about React hook form from an article bu Robin Wieruth (The road to react book).
-This seemed to me a perfect oppertunity to try this out with the front end mentor project here.
+This seemed to me a perfect opportunity to try this out with the front end mentor project here.

-For the CSS I had a main index.css file using the principles learned from Kevin Powells CSS demystified course to do the bulk of the work.
+For the CSS I had a main index.css file using the principles learned from Kevin Powells CSS demystified course to do the bulk of the styling.
 I used inline styles in the jsx for error handling and also a standalone CSS file only concerned with a switch component.
-This for for ease of maintainence and avoiding naming clashes.
+This was for for ease of maintainence and avoiding naming clashes.

 ### Built with